mjkress/cs-selfstudy/README.md

 ## Motivation:
 This repo will serve to track my self study progress starting in July 2020.
 I'm currently working as a software developer in an R&D capacity at a construction technology company in Vancouver, British Columbia.
 While I love and am passionate about the work, since beginning this role in Winter 2019, I've encountered challenges that have revealed many areas that I could improve.
 Addressing these short-comings will allow me to write better code and solve bigger problems. <br><br>

 While I have learned a lot as I transitioned to a developer role, I believe dedicated and focused efforts towards education outside of work will be necessary for me to feel more fulfilled.
-This study plan aims to build a solid foundation for a career in software engineering (Core), challenge my problem solving skills (Coding Challenges/Side Projects), expose myself special topics in CS (e.g., Data Science/Machine Learning, Robotics, Compilers) and also to fill in gaps for topics I already have some experience with (computer graphics, computational geometry, CAD/CAM, kinematic simulation). <br><br>
+This study plan aims to build a solid foundation for a career in software engineering (Core), challenge my problem solving skills (Coding Challenges/Side Projects), expose myself to special topics in CS (e.g., Data Science/Machine Learning, Robotics, Compilers) and also to fill in gaps for topics I already have some experience with (computer graphics, computational geometry, CAD/CAM, kinematic simulation). <br><br>

 I will be checking off courses as I complete them and labeling in-work courses as such, for anyone who may want to check in on my progress.